 - Include backgrounds that are unique and specific to your product.
-For example, if you are selling an outdoor toy, include a park in the background. - Take a look at your competitors' images and think of ways you can make yours even stronger and give customers a clear reason to buy from you. - If you're brand registered, you can also include a video in the photography section, which helps enhance your listing and stand out from your competition.
+For example, if you are selling an outdoor toy, include a park in the background. - Take a look at your competitors' images and think of ways you can make yours even stronger and give customers a clear reason to buy from you. - · If you're brand registered, you can also include a video in the photography section, which helps enhance your listing and stand out from your competition.
 Adding a video is one of the best ways to promote your product and increase conversions.

-We strongly recommend finding a professional photographer and/or graphic designer who knows Amazon and knows what your images should look like to convert a visitor into a buyer.
-Check out Jungle Scout Market to connect with freelancers experienced in this work.
+We strongly recommend finding a professional photographer and/or graphic designer who has Amazon experience and knows what your images should look like to convert a visitor into a buyer.

 Note: you can change your images at any time, so consider testing and evaluating how yours work and continuing to optimize!
+Chapter 7